Poly(methyl methacrylate): Cast acrylic

+Cast acrylic is a form of PMMA that is formed by casting the monomer methyl methacrylate, mixed with initiators and possibly other additives, into a form or mold.
+Sheet and rod stock are created by casting into static forms, while tubing is produced in rotational molds.

+Extruded acrylic

+Extruded acrylic is formed in a continuous process from solid acrylic pellets, which are heated, mixed, and forced through forming dies followed by polished rollers.
+The polymer chains cannot be much longer than the pellets from which they were formed.
+Chain length results in important differences between cast and extruded acrylic.

+Cast acrylic has better thermal stability, higher resistance to crazing when exposed to solvents, and wider thermo-forming range than extruded acrylic.
+Cast acrylic has a better ability to be reworked hot and it is known for its superior surface finish and optical properties.
+Cast acrylic is also more scratch-resistant than extruded acrylic.
+Cast acrylic is preferred over extruded acrylic in applications that require machining, such as turning on lathes, milling, or drilling.
+Extruded acrylic, which has less thermal stability, tends to melt and clog cutting tools.

 Recycling

 Plexiglass can be broken down with pyrolysis at a temperature of at least 400 C. The recovered monomers then are purified, but the costs and complexity have prevented this from becoming the norm.

 Another approach binds monomers to the ends of long polymer chains.
 Those monomers detach when heated, triggering the chain to disassemble, with monomer yields of up to 90%, although the presence of dyes reduce this number.
 However, polymers produced by this technology require special machinery and lack thermal stability.

-A third approach adds a chlorinated dichlorobenzene solvent to crushed Plexiglass.
+A third approach adds a chlorinated solvent, often dichlorobenzene, to crushed Plexiglass.
 The mixture is heated to a modest 90-150 C and exposed to ultraviolet light.
 The light splits a chlorine radical from the solvent, which breaks the polymer into monomers, which are purified via distillation, yielding virgin-grade stock.
 Even in the presence of additives, yields are 94 to 98%.